fraser-masterson/Static-Gear-iVMS-and-Logbook-Analysis-Tools/iVMS and Logbook Cleaner/README.md

 ## Step 3 (optional): Pot Limit Data Structure and Formatting
-Pot limit isn't required for the cleaning code to run.
-However, if desired, it can toggled before code execution to attach respective pot limits to vessel records in the output files.
+Pot limit data isn't required for the cleaning code to run.
+However, if desired, it can be toggled before code execution to attach respective pot limits to vessel records in the output files.

 1. Set *include_potlimit* to **TRUE** in *'iVMS and Logbook Cleaner.R'*.
 2. Ensure that the file has a column named *RSS.No* for merging.
 Add any additional columns with pot limit info or custom data.